jpiolho/QECTF/README.md

 Quake Enhanced Capture the Flag multiplayer mod

 ## What is it?
-This is a multiplayer deathmatch mod for Quake Enhanced that adds basic capture the flag gamemode.
+This is a multiplayer deathmatch mod for Quake Enhanced that adds capture the flag gamemodes.
 Only selected maps are supported.
 There is partial bot support.
+There is currently 2 gamemodes available: Default and Area Capture.

+Default is the vanilla CTF.
+2 flags on each base, get the enemy flag and capture it on your own base.
+Area Capture plays like Canalzone.
+Each team has flags that they must take to capture areas around the map.
+When a team captures all the areas, they win the round.

 ## Bot support
 Bot support is partial.
+Currently only for Default gameplay.
 The bots do understand teams, however they cannot distinguish between team-owned flags / items.
 They will ocasionally capture the flag.

 ## How to install